PrestaShop/docs/modules/creation/displaying-content-in-front-office.md

 In the transplantation form:

 -   Find "My module" in the "Module" drop-down list.
--   Choose "(displayLeftColumn) Left column blocks" in the "Hook into" drop-down list.
+-   Choose "displayLeftColumn (This hook displays new elements in the left-hand column)" in the "Transplant into" drop-down list.
 -   Click "Save".

 It is useless to try to attach a module to a hook for which it has no implemented method.

-The "Positions" page should reload, with the following message: "Module transplanted successfully to hook" (or maybe "This module has already been transplanted to this hook. ").
+The "Positions" page should reload, with the following message: "Module transplanted successfully to the hook" (or maybe "This module has already been transplanted to this hook. ").
 Congratulations!
-Scroll down the "Positions" page, and you should indeed see your module among the other modules in the "Left column blocks" list.
+Scroll down the "Positions" page, and you should indeed see your module among the other modules in the "displayLeftColumn" block.
 Move it to the top of the list by drag'n'dropping the module's row.

-The module is now attached to the left column... but without any template to display, it falls short of doing anything useful: if you reload the homepage, the left column simply displays a message where the module should be, saying "No template found for module mymodule".
+The module is now attached to the left column ... but without any template to display, it falls short of doing anything useful: if you reload the homepage, the left column simply displays a message where the module should be, saying "No template found for module mymodule".